Blog post

 Without a case for n=0, the program will run forever.

-Five rules using this new engine are available in commercial editions of SonarQube.
+Five rules using this new engine are available in commercial editions of SonarQube Server.
 See the list of rules here.

 Just an upgrade away from it all

-If you haven’t tried SonarQube 9.9 LTS yet, I hope you now have even more reasons to prepare this upgrade with your team.
-Like all SonarQube releases, this is a free version upgrade, and you can get the LTS in just a few clicks at SonarQube Downloads.
-You won't just be upgrading your SonarQube instance – you'll be upgrading your entire coding experience.
+If you haven’t tried SonarQube Server 9.9 LTS yet, I hope you now have even more reasons to prepare this upgrade with your team.
+Like all SonarQube Server releases, this is a free version upgrade, and you can get the LTS in just a few clicks at SonarQube Server Downloads.
+You won't just be upgrading your SonarQube Server instance – you'll be upgrading your entire coding experience.

 Need more help getting started?
 Check the following resources: